What is a weeping tile & how does it protect your home?

 All that water has to go somewhere.
 When water flows into a weeping tile, the water can drain to a few places.

-• Interior drain: The perimeter drain is connected to a pipe that runs inside the home and drains into a sump pit.
+- Interior drain: The perimeter drain is connected to a pipe that runs inside the home and drains into a sump pit.
 If the water rises beyond a certain threshold, the sump pump turns on and pumps water out into the yard or storm sewer drain.

 How to install a weeping tile

 Most modern homes are built with weeping tiles.
 During construction, a trench is excavated around the home’s foundation.
 The surrounding earth will be professionally graded to ensure proper sloping.
 The pipe may be wrapped in a cloth or mesh material to prevent soil from entering the holes and clogging it.
 The area surrounding the pipe is filled in with coarse gravel to encourage drainage, then backfilled with dirt, then maybe concrete on top.
+Homebuilders are responsible for proper sloping when constructing a home, but homeowners are responsible for maintaining it.

 How to fix a weeping tile

-With water damage being the leading culprit behind home, condo and tenant insurance claims, it pays off, in the long run, to keep your perimeter drain maintained.
+With water damage being the leading culprit behind home, condo, and tenant insurance claims, it pays off, in the long run, to keep your perimeter drain maintained.
 The most common problems include the weeping tile pipe becoming clogged and damaged or eroding from time.

-It’s pretty difficult to check up on a pipe that’s buried underground beneath layers of soil and gravel.
+It’s pretty difficult to check up on a pipe buried underground beneath layers of soil and gravel.
 Still, there are a few telltale outward signs: water stains or cracks in your basement wall, mould, mildew or musty smells in your basement, and pooling water around basement windows and the exterior of the home.

-If you see the signs of a busted pipe, you’ll need to have professionals take a look to see if your weeping tile needs to be cleaned out or totally replaced.
+If you see the signs of a busted pipe, you’ll need to have professionals take a look to see if your weeping tile needs to be cleaned out or replaced.
 A professional plumber will often check the weeping tile using a camera, so make sure there is an access point.

 Are you looking for the best home insurance rate?

-In less than 5 minutes, you can compare multiple home insurance quotes from Canada's top providers for free.
+In less than five minutes, you can compare home insurance quotes from Canada's top providers for free.
 Comparing rates online could save you hundreds of dollars.

 How much does it cost to install weeping tile?